asciinema/asciinema.github.io/docs/manual/server/streaming.md

 auto-detection.
 Streaming is subject to configurable limits including per-user stream count restrictions and bandwidth rate limiting.

+Live terminal streaming is supported by asciinema CLI since version 3.0.

 ## Architecture

 The live streaming architecture follows a producer-consumer model with three